VPN vs. zero trust vs. SDP: What's the difference?

 To create a secure tunnel from one point to another or to make resources invisible to outside threats may seem like scenarios that require magic; in reality, they just need network security.

-Despite the differences between SDP vs. VPN vs. zero-trust networks, a shared goal for secure corporate networks ties the three technologies together, as does the increasing need for remote work support among organizations.
+Despite the differences among VPN vs. zero-trust security vs. SDP, a shared goal of securing corporate networks ties the technologies together, as does the increasing need for remote work support among organizations.

-VPN.
-VPN stands for virtual private network, and this technology encrypts tunnels between corporate networks and authorized end-user devices.
-With a VPN, remote employees can access network resources as if they were in an office directly connected to the corporate network.
-VPNs enable secure remote access for employees, regardless of whether they are in the office, at home or at a branch office location.
+VPN stands for virtual private network.
+This technology encrypts tunnels between corporate networks and authorized end-user devices.
+With a VPN, remote employees can access network resources as if they were in an office and directly connected to the corporate network.
+VPNs enable secure remote access for employees, regardless of their physical locations.

 An organization may deploy VPN technology if it has a significant number of remote users or if it has more than one location for company resources to which employees require secure access.
 However, VPN shortcomings include a lack of support for diverse types of modern devices, such as IoT and mobile devices, that require network access.